07 • 26 • 2020

 Spread the word and advocate for bans on reef harming sunscreens

 In addition to changing our actions and purchasing decisions to protect the marine environment, it’s also important to spread awareness about the issue to friends, family and community members.
-At the local level, ensure that your town’s stores are offering “reef friendly” sunscreen products, and encourage them to stop the sale of harmful products (feel free to share this handout with your community).
+At the local level, ensure that your town’s stores are offering “reef friendly” sunscreen products, and encourage them to stop the sale of harmful products (feel free to share this handout).

 At the federal level, you can ask your federal representatives to support the first federal bill to ban oxybenzone and octinoxate sunscreens in National Marine Sanctuaries with coral reefs!
 National Marine Sanctuaries are home to some of the ocean’s most biologically diverse and culturally significant marine areas, and we need to ensure that these critical areas are protected from harmful chemicals, in addition to other damaging practices like oil and gas extraction.
 Please call your House representatives in Washington D.C. and ask them to support HR 1834 - Defending Our National Marine Sanctuaries from Damaging Chemicals Act of 2019, and ask your Senate representative to support or sponsor a similar bill.